allegheny-computer-science-203-s2021/lab03/README.md

-If you are having trouble completing any part of this project, then please talk with either the course instructor or a student technical leader during the course session.
+If you are having trouble completing any part of this project, then please talk with either the course instructor or a student technical leader during the lab session.
 Alternatively, you may ask questions in the Slack workspace for this course.
 Finally, you can schedule a meeting during the course instructor's office hours.